Questions about basic bank accounts

 - Your TV licence

-If you don't have a passport or photocard driving licence you should ask the bank what forms of ID they'll accept before you try and open an account with them.
+If you do not have a passport or photocard driving licence you should ask the bank what forms of ID they will accept before you try and open an account with them.

-What if the bank won't let me open an account?
+What if the bank will not let me open an account?

-Banks can't use the rating on your credit file as a reason not to give you a basic account, but they aren't under any legal obligation to give you one.
-They'll normally stop you having an account if you're an undischarged bankrupt (in other words, you've only just made yourself bankrupt) or there's a record of fraud on your credit file.
+Banks cannot use the rating on your credit file as a reason not to give you a basic account.
+But they are not under any legal obligation to give you one.

-If you've applied for an account and a bank has turned you down, make sure they were assessing you for a basic account rather than a current account.
+If you have applied for an account and a bank has turned you down, make sure they were assessing you for a basic account rather than a current account.

 Do I have to change banks?